amiltonwong/CarND-PID-Control-Project/README.md

 ## Rubric Discussion Points
 #### Describe the effect each of the P, I, D components had in your implementation.

-PID Controller is implemented in `PID` class.
-Two instance of PID controller: `pid_steer` and `pid_throttle` are initiated for controlling steer and throttle.
+PID Controller is implemented in `PID` class (line 13-31 in `PID.cpp`).
+Two instance of PID controller: `pid_steer` and `pid_throttle` (line 35, 43 in `main.cpp`) are initiated for controlling steer and throttle.

-pid_steer
+#### Controlling Steering

-The strategy is to initialize the integral part (I) and derivative part (D) to zero first.
-Then search value for propotional part (P) which only variates to some extent.
+The strategy is to initialize the integral part (I) and derivative part (D) to zero at first.
+Then search value of proportional part (P) which only variates to some extent.

 Then, we slowly increase derivative part (D) until the car drives in stabilized manner.
 To minimize the lap time.
-I choose some tweaking steps as follows.
+I choose some tweaking steps as follows:

-Changes to the P and D components had the expected results

-If P is increased, the magnitude of the oscillation also is increased.
+- If P is increased, the magnitude of the jitting of car's motion also is increased.
-If D is increased within sutitable range, the oscillation is smoothed out.
+- If D is increased within sutitable range, the jitting of car's motion is smoothed out.
-If I is added a bit, it helps the car center onto the track under long and fast turn, which lets the car achieve speeds approaching to 50 mph.
+- If I is added a bit, it helps the car center onto the track even under long and fast turn, which lets the car's speed achieve approaching to 50 mph.

-The relationship among those three parameters (P / I / D) is obtained after several runs and trials, they are:
+- The relationship among these three parameters (P / I / D) is discovered after several runs and trials, they are:

-The propotional part (P) cannot be too low, otherwise the car will not pass the rapid turns after the bridge.
+1. The propotional part (P) cannot be too low, otherwise the car will not pass the rapid turns after the bridge.
-There are two ways to smooth the jittering during the whole navigation while retaining high speed:
+2. There are two ways to smooth the jittering during the whole navigation while retaining high speed:
-1. increase derivative part (D).
+2.1. increase derivative part (D).
-2. reduce propotional part (P) and increase the integral part (I) when increase D doesn't smooth the jittering.
+2.2. reduce propotional part (P) and increase the integral part (I) when increase D doesn't smooth the jittering.

-pid_throttle
-As throttle is inversely propotional to Cross Track Error (CTE).
+#### Controlling throttle
 When the car navigates smoothly and stably (in low CTE), one should increase the throttle for the car.

-I choose the simple threshold strategy (line to in main.cpp) to :
+Thus I choose a simple threshold strategy (line 105-117 to in `main.cpp`) as follows:
-As throttle is inversely propotional to Cross Track Error (CTE), and the throttle value is adapted to min_throttle (0.35) when `throttle_value < min_throttle` and `speed < min_speed`, while the throttle value is adapted to max_breaking (-0.35) when `throttle_value < max_breaking`.
+As throttle is inversely propotional to Cross Track Error (CTE), the throttle value is adapted to min_throttle (0.35) when `throttle_value < min_throttle` and `speed < min_speed`, while the throttle value is adapted to max_breaking (-0.35) when `throttle_value < max_breaking`.

 ## Dependencies